wrightbrent/resume/README.md

     * performed alt_disk O/S migrations approximately 2000 times to keep AIX servers running a current operating system.
     * Created the procedure for and executed the upgrade of 38 RedHat Linux on Power servers (ppc64le)
     * Integrated all servers into the internal Ansible Automation Platform
+    * Leveraging modern tools to build automation into the build and maintenance processes
     * Authored all Ansible playbooks to maintain servers in a consistent repeatable fashion
     * Cross-trained many team members on all of the items listed above.
-  - Wrote or editted code in the following disciplines: Korn, Bash, YAML, Python (python skills are new but growing).
+  - Wrote, editted and reviewed code in the following disciplines: Korn, Bash, YAML, Python (python skills are new but growing).
   - Implemented monitoring of all AIX servers using Grafana's node-exporter and rsyslog to provide to the metrics/logging teams to implement automated alerting.
   - Size of the AIX environment range varied between 130 - 320
   - Participating in the agile process including stand-ups, backlog refinements and retrospectives